 .
-Over the past twelve months the school has undertaken to continue to strive to reduce the water use and loss by maintaining dual flush toilets, the use of watering cans for any gardening and the careful use of taps.
+Over the past twelve months, the school has undertaken to continue to strive to reduce the water use and loss by maintaining dual flush toilets, the use of watering cans for any gardening and the careful use of taps.
 Regular maintenance of taps, toilet cisterns, pedestals and fittings is scheduled.
 Rainwater tanks have been maintained for toilet use at the Hall and near the senior amenities block.
 Our sprinkler timing devices are monitored and adjusted for effective use.

-Solar panels were installed on the Prep building during 2010 and have been maintained in 2016.
+Solar panels were installed on the Prep building during 2010 and have been maintained in 2017.
 This continues to help the school feed power back to the grid.
 With the additional air-conditioning in the older buildings, came more responsibility for turning off appliances throughout the school when not in use.
 We continue to monitor this issue.

-During 2016, our school continued to revisit our Earth-Smart Sustainability Plan for the school with student, parent, staff and community input.
+During 2017, our school continued to revisit our Earth-Smart Sustainability Plan for the school with student, parent, staff and community input.
 Our Earth-Smart team meets each term to discuss, monitor and plan our effects on our environment.

-EN\ IRONMENTAL FOOTPRINT INDICATOR S
+Curriculum Units in H.A.S.S., Science and Health also help inform and add meaning to our Earth-smart Sustainability Plan.

+EN ENVIRONMENTAL FOOTPRINT INDICATORS

 Years Electricity kWh Water kL

-2013-2014 181,690 126,812

 2014-2015 189,544 1,540

 2015-2016 195,987 9,168

+2016-2017 203,911 5,230